-- 14. Based on the texts that you've read, respond to the Essential Question: How do media sources influence our understanding of the truth and significance of an issue?
-Write a one-paragraph response in your Reader/Writer Notebook. - 15.
-Revisit either the news article, "Daylong Efforts to Repair Levee Fail," or President Bush's Rose Garden address, and briefly annotate evidence that links to any of the critical lenses you have studied.
+- 14. Based on the texts that you've read, respond to the essential question: How do media sources influence our understanding of the truth and significance of an issue? - 15.
+Revisit either the news article "Daylong Efforts to Repair Levee Fail" or President Bush's Rose Garden address.
+Briefly annotate the text one of the critical lenses (historical, cultural or Cultural) you have studied.
 Then use the following questions to analyze how the lenses might connect to bias in the text. - What is being reported (the who, what, where, when, why, and how of the event)? - How is it being reported?
 How objective is the coverage?
-Identify textual details (slanters, titles, labeling, omission, and so forth) that reveal bias. - Who is the target audience for the publication/broadcast?
+Identify textual details (slanters, titles, labeling, omission, etc.) that reveal bias. - Who is the target audience for the publication/broadcast?
 How does the text's rhetorical context affect what it talks about and its language and tone?
-What inferences can you draw about the writer's or speaker's expectations about the audience's perspective? - If you read only this article or heard only this speech, what would you think is the key issue?
-In other words, how does the article frame the truth and significance of the event? - What critical lens or lenses can be seen in how the text approaches the issue?
+What inferences can you draw about the writer or speaker's expectations about the audience's perspective?
+What evidence supports your understanding? - If you read only this article or heard only this speech or article, what would you think were the key issues of Hurricane Katrina?
+How does the text frame the truth and significance of the event? - What critical lens or lenses can be seen in how the text approaches the issue?
 What specific language reveals the lens(es)?